 Bits Name Reset Access Function [1] enable_dvms 0 RW When the slave interface supports DVM messages, enables issuing of DVM message requests from this slave interface: 0 Disable DVM message requests.
 1 Enable DVM message requests.
 This bit is RAZ/WI for interfaces that do not support DVM messages.
-This bit is writable only when bit[31] is set to 1.
+Note This bit is writable only when bit[31] is set to 1.
 [0] enable_snoops 0 RW When the slave interface supports snoops, enables issuing of snoop requests from this slave interface: 0 Disable snoop requests.
 1 Enable snoop requests.
+1 Enable snoop requests.
 This bit is RAZ/WI for interfaces that do not support snoops.
-Note This bit only affects the operation of ACE interfaces.
-This bit is writable only when bit[30] is set to 1.